emmaktallman/emmaktallman/README.md

 ### Hi there 👋

+My name is Emma and I am in my last quarter of Drexel University's MS in Library and information sciences program.
+I have an undergraduate degree in Psychology from George Washington University.
+I currently work as a nanny and as a library assistant at the Collingswood Public Library.

+I am interested in art, reading, and music.

 <!--
 **emmaktallman/emmaktallman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.